Natalie Jaresko: Career

-Starting in 1989.
-Jaresko held several economics-related positions at the US Department of State in Washington, D.C., and eventually coordinated activities of the State Department, the Departments of Commerce, Treasury, the United States Trade Representative, and Overseas Private Investment Corporation (OPIC) in their economic relations with the Soviet Union and its successors.
+Starting in 1989, Jaresko held several economics-related positions at the US Department of State in Washington, D.C., and eventually coordinated activities of the State Department, the Departments of Commerce, Treasury, the United States Trade Representative, and Overseas Private Investment Corporation (OPIC) in their economic relations with the Soviet Union and its successors.
 As part of her work she interacted with the International Monetary Fund, World Bank, and the European Bank for Reconstruction and Development.
-Later, from 1992 to 1995, she was the first Chief of the Economic Section of the U.S. Embassy in Ukraine, responsible for strengthening economic cooperation between the two countries.
+Later, from 1992 to 1995, she worked in the Economic Section of the U.S. Embassy in Ukraine, responsible for strengthening economic cooperation between the two countries.
 She has been a governor of the European Bank for Reconstruction and Development.
 In 2003 she was awarded the Ukrainian Order of Princess Olga for her contributions to the Ukrainian economy.

 Jaresko also held several key positions in the private business sector.
-In February 2001 she became president and chief executive officer of Western NIS Enterprise Fund (WNISEF), which had been disbursing United States Agency for International Development (USAID) funds to small and medium-sized businesses in Ukraine and Moldova since 1995.
+In February 2001, she became president and chief executive officer of Western NIS Enterprise Fund (WNISEF), which had been disbursing United States Agency for International Development (USAID) funds to small and medium-sized businesses in Ukraine and Moldova since 1995.

 In 2006, she co-founded Horizon Capital, where she served as a managing partner and chief executive officer, which took over the management of WNISEF.
 In those positions she established and strengthened economic ties with Ukraine and Moldova.
 Horizon Capital managed two funds, the Emerging Europe Growth Fund aimed at institutional and individual investors in the west, and the USAID funded Western NIS Enterprise Fund which preceded Horizon Capital.
 When Jaresko left Horizon Capital in December 2014, it had about $600 million of Ukrainian investments under management.

 Between 2005 and 2010 Jaresko was a member of President Viktor Yushchenko's Foreign Investors Advisory Council and the advisory board of the Ukrainian Center for Promotion of Foreign Investment under the auspices of the Cabinet of Ministers of Ukraine.

-By virtue of her having headed the ministry, she was solicited by the media to comment on the fiscal effects of the 2022 Russian invasion of Ukraine.
-She characterized the economic ramifications as a "strangulation" of the economy.
-She continued that any country or sector that continued to do business with the Russian Federation was contributing to Vladimir Putin's war on Ukraine.
+Commenting on the fiscal effects of the 2022 Russian invasion of Ukraine, she characterized the economic ramifications as an "economic strangulation of the country".
+She said that any company that continued to do business with Russia was "indirectly financing the war".

 Ukrainian Minister of Finance

 Nine months after the 2014 Ukrainian revolution, Jaresko was approached by headhunters for the new Ukrainian government, and within days offered the post of minister of finance.

 Early in Jaresko's term she made an outline agreement for a $40 billion four-year loan from the International Monetary Fund and Western countries.

 In August 2015 Jaresko was instrumental to restructuring Ukraine's debts, including a partial write-off with a 20% haircut on Ukraine's $18 billion privately held government debt.

-On 24 March 2016, shortly before she left office, she argued that the economy had to be depoliticized and Ukraine needed a technocratic government, and that she was willing to lead such a technocratic government.
+On 24 March 2016, shortly before she left office, she argued that the economy had to be depoliticized, and Ukraine needed a technocratic government and that she was willing to lead such a technocratic government.